Rob-P-Smith/JQsim/README.md

 # Progress

-## Phase 1:
+## Phase 1 - 4:
 &#x2705; Initial implementation to ensure flexibility for any practical number of qubits.
 &#x2705; Implement Clifford gates.

-## Phase 2:
 &#x2705; Implementing entanglement functionality via CNOT and Hadmard.

-## Phase 3:
 &#x2705; Implement a circuit builder to queue gates to apply to each qubit.
 &#x2705; ~~Finish the Qops class to run the work queue and generate the expectation values.~~  Removed due to system design change.

-## Phase 4:
 &#x2705;Rework the design to use a single state vector for the system representing all qubit states.
 and compose operator matrices based on the tensor product of the correct inner products of each qubit state in the
 state vector of the system.
 &#x2705; Rework CNOT to be mathematically correct to CX 0,1 and CX 1,0 differences.
 &#x2705;Expand gate functionality by implementing phase shifts, rotation gates, and composed gates from other gates.
 ## Phase 5:
 &#x2705;Ensure control gates apply correctly across superposition system states when multiple gates are applied, preserving
 both amplitude and phase of each qubit.
-&#x274C;Implement simulations measurement of each qubit and implement measurement of single qubit and cast result into
+***Currently Working*** &#x274C;Implement simulations measurement of each qubit and implement measurement of single qubit and cast result into
-a classical bit. ***Currently Working***
+a classical bit.
 &#x274C;Implement deriving expectation values for the whole system upon simulated system collapse.

 ## Phase 6: